 10.1 Staff are encouraged to attend courses and review resources.
 The Literacy Subject Leader will have access to specific training to support and develop their role.

 11 Dissemination

-11.1 The Policy is available on the school web site and a paper copy is held in the main school admin office.
-The policy and schemes of work will be available on request to parents, LA, OFSTED and others working for the school, through the Head teacher.
+11.1 The Policy is available on the school web site and a paper copy available on request from the school office.